 The College of Social and Behavioral Sciences’ mission is to advance research on people, engage new generations of scholars in the process of discovery through undergraduate and graduate teaching, and share discoveries with the community through public education and outreach.

 SBS is home to twenty-one schools, departments, research units, and outreach centers, and our programs are some of the most highly ranked in the country, with a collective research prominence rivaling that of the best public higher education institutions in the country.
 The College of Social and Behavioral Sciences is proud to serve a vital function in the State of Arizona as well as in the Southwest and US more broadly.

 Please note the following Admission Requirements for the Certificate in The College of Social Behavioral Sciences; none of these requirements may be waived without the permission of the faculty advisory committee.

 1. Minimum accepted Graduate GPA at the University of Arizona: 3.5

-2. Be enrolled in a PhD Program at the University of Arizona
+2. Be enrolled in a PhD or Masters Program at the University of Arizona

 3. Recommendation from Director of Graduate Studies or Advisor.